sudoTinaW/sudotinaw.github.io/2020-11-30-sliding-window.md

-## Sliding Window

-### Basic Knowledge:

-Sliding Window often applies on finding consecutive elements .When we need to find subarray or substring, we shall try sliding window technique first.
+Sliding Window often applies on finding consecutive elements.
+When we need to find subarray or substring, we shall try sliding window technique first.
 Its has 2 difficulties, one is how to prove a question can use this technique.
 The other is how to implement it.

 - How to prove a question can use sliding window technique:
   Sliding window is actually a greedy algorithm.
 To proof the current best choice can make the final best choice is the key thought of deciding whether we can use this technique for a question.
 Here we will offer the detailed proof, and offer a conclusion to help you quickly decide whether we can use this algorithm to solve the problem.